LiamMacNeil/Balt_Demersal_SDMs/README.md

-# SDMs for dominant demersal fish in the Baltic Sea
+# HGAMs for dominant demersal fish in the Baltic Sea
 Seasonal (winter & autumn) SDMs for Baltic demersal fish (Dab, Flounder, Plaice, Cod) from twenty years of scientifc bottom trawls surveys.

 Data availability: Freely availble for download.